AdobeDocs/experience-manager-64.es-ES/help/forms/using/admin-help/categories-displayed-workspace.md

 ---
-title: Administración de las categorías mostradas en Workspace
+title: Administrar las categorías mostradas en Workspace
 seo-title: Managing the categories displayed in Workspace
 description: En Workspace, los procesos que un usuario puede iniciar se muestran en categorías en el panel de navegación izquierdo.
 Descubra cómo puede administrar estas categorías que se muestran en Workspace.
 seo-description: In Workspace, the processes that a user can start are displayed in categories in the left navigation pane.
 Learn how you can manage these categories displayed in Workspace.